 Let’s get the bad news out of the way first.
 Emergency disaster lending program for small businesses isn’t likely going to be helpful to you for the time being.

 Gaining new importance with the rise of COVID-19, the Economic Injury Disaster Loan program, is a long-standing Small Business Administration program.
-Given to the program in the CARES act, $50 billion was meant to offer loans with interest rates of 3.75% for businesses and 2.75% for nonprofits.
-That money was burned through very quickly as a backlog of applications started to build up unfortunately.
+Given the program in the CARES act, $50 billion was meant to offer loans with interest rates of 3.75% for businesses and 2.75% for nonprofits.
+That money was burned through very quickly as a backlog of applications started to build up, unfortunately.